neon-bindings/website/docs/arguments.md

 });
 ```

-The following code takes the first argument passed to the `sayHi` function and throws if it cannot be cast to a function
+The following code takes the first argument passed to the `Say Hi` function and throws if it cannot be cast to a function

 ```rust
 fn say_hi(mut cx: FunctionContext) -> JsResult<JsFunction> {